 “I am truly emotional over what happens to LTAT.
 We will work hard,” he said in a press conference in Kuala Lumpur.

-Audit firm Ernst & Young discovered, among others, that LTAT’s earnings had been affected by the overpayment of dividends.
+The audit firm discovered, among others, that LTAT’s earnings had been affected by the overpayment of dividends.
 LTAT’s five-year asset returns from FY2014 to FY2018 were lower than the declared dividend rates.
 Thus, LTAT had been paying dividends at higher rates than it could afford.

-There had been an overstatement of the fund’s assets between 2015 and 2017 due to failure to impair one of its large investments.
+There had been an overstatement of the fund’s assets between 2015 and 2017 due to failure to impair one of its significant investments.

-Consequently, an impairment of RM55 million had to be made for its FY2018 results.
+Consequently, LTAT had to make an impairment of RM55 million for its FY2018 results.

 There was also a lack of proper financial and technical due diligence before investments were made.